 Prevention of brucellosis in humans: Key points

 The prevention of human brucellosis is based on occupational hygiene and food hygiene.
-The best way to prevent brucellosis infection is to be sure you do not consume undercooked meat and unpasteurized dairy products s, including: milk, cheese, ice cream.
+The best way to prevent brucellosis infection is to be sure you do not consume undercooked meat and unpasteurized dairy products, including milk, cheese and ice cream.

 - All dairy products should be prepared from heat-treated milk.